Actyx/machines/machine-runner/README.md

 The third feature becomes relevant once the auction has ended: we check if our robot is indeed the winner and record that in a variable `IamWinner`, i.e. in the current application in-memory state.
 Then we can use this information in all following states as well.

+### The consequences of Eventual Consensus

+The design goal of Actyx and the machine runner is to provide uncompromising resilience and availability, meaning that if a device is capable of computation it shall be able to make progress, independent of the network.
+This implies that two devices that are not currently connected (which also includes the brief time lag introduced by ping times between them!) can make contradicting choices in a workflow.

+In the example above, we deliberately didn’t use a `manager` or `referee` role to select the winner in the auction, since that decision maker would be a single-point-of-failure in the whole process.
+Instead, each robot independently ensures that after at five seconds a decision will be made — even if two robots concurrently come to different conclusions and both emit a `selected` event.

+Machine runner resolves this conflict by using only the `selected` event that comes first in the Actyx event sort order; in other words, Actyx arbitrarily picks a winner and the losing event is discarded.
+If a robot saw itself winning, started the mission, and then discovers that its win turned out to be invalid, it will have to stop the mission and pick a new one.

 ## Developer support